-Special Education/ Section 504
+Special Education

 Admission, Review, Dismissal (ARD) Committees may designate classes and the Individual Education Plan (IEP) Goals that should be taken into consideration when determining a student's grades as part of the overall requirements for course/TEKS mastery.
-Also, as per Special Education, a student who fails two consecutive nine weeks (1st- 6th grades) or six weeks (7th- 12th grades) in the content areas, should have a staffing to review the students IEPs, consider reason(s) for failure, propose interventions and/or accommodations that may include IEP amendments or modifications.
+A student who fails two consecutive nine weeks (1st- 6th grades) or six weeks (7th- 12th grades) in the content areas, should have a staffing (or other appropriate meeting) to review the students IEPs, consider reason(s) for failure, propose interventions and/or accommodations that may include IEP amendments or modifications.
 See flowchart